ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part5_user_model.md

  * log into the Transfer App website
  * Create a new 4-year University
- * Classes and edit classes at their 4-year University
+ * Create and edit classes at their 4-year University
  * Create and edit classes at 2-year Community Colleges
  * Create and edit which community College Classes are equivalent to which University classes